 Anti-Arenavirus Drug: Arenaviruses are hemorrhagic fever viruses that have been classified as Category A agents by the CDC due to the great risk that they pose to public health and national safety.
-Among the Category A viruses recognized by the CDC, there are four hemorrhagic fever arenaviruses (Junin, Machupo, Guanarito and Sabia viruses) for which there are no FDA approved treatments available.
-In order to meet this threat, SIGA scientists have identified a lead drug candidate, ST-294, which has demonstrated significant antiviral activity in cell culture assays against arenavirus pathogens.
-SIGA also has earlier stage programs against other hemorrhagic fever viruses including Lassa virus, Lymphocytic choriomeningitis virus (LCMV), and Ebola in development.
-We believe that the availability of hemorrhagic fever virus antiviral drugs will address national and global security needs by acting as a significant deterrent and defense against the use of arenaviruses as weapons of bioterrorism.

-Bacterial Commensal Vectors: Our scientists have developed methods that allow essentially any gene sequence to be expressed in Generally Regarded As Safe (GRAS) gram-positive bacteria, with the foreign protein being displayed on the surface of the live recombinant organisms.
-Since these organisms are inexpensive to grow and are very stable, this technology affords the possibility of rapidly producing live recombinant vaccines against any variety of biological agents that might be encountered, such as Bacillus anthracis (anthrax) or Smallpox.
+Among the Category A viruses recognized by the CDC, there are four New World hemorrhagic fever arenaviruses (Junin, Machupo, Guanarito and Sabia viruses) for which there are no FDA approved treatments available.
+In order to meet this threat, SIGA scientists have identified a lead drug candidate, ST-294, which has demonstrated antiviral activity in cell culture assays against arenavirus pathogens.
+SIGA also has earlier stage programs in development against other hemorrhagic fever viruses, including Lassa virus, Lymphocytic choriomeningitis virus ("LCMV"), and Ebola.
+We believe that the availability of hemorrhagic fever virus antiviral drugs could address national and global security needs by acting as a deterrent and defense against the use of arenaviruses as weapons of bioterrorism.
+Bacterial Commensal Vectors: Our scientists have developed methods that allow essentially any gene sequence to be expressed in Generally Regarded As Safe ("GRAS") gram-positive bacteria, with the foreign protein being displayed on the surface of the live recombinant organisms.
+Since organisms are inexpensive to grow and are very stable, this technology affords the possibility of rapidly producing live recombinant vaccines against any variety of biological agents that might be encountered, such as Bacillus anthracis ("anthrax") or smallpox.
 SIGA scientists are working to develop an alternative vaccine with improved safety for use in preventing human disease caused by pathogenic orthopoxviruses such as variola virus.
 To accomplish this goal we are utilizing our newly-developed BCV (bacterial commensal vector) technology.
-BCV utilizes gram-positive commensal bacteria, such as Streptococcus gordonii, (S. Gordonii) to express heterologous antigens of interest, either in secreted form or attached to its external surface.
-Phase I human clinical trials indicate that this S. gordonii strain is safe and well-tolerated in humans.
-In several different animal model systems S. gordonii has been shown to efficiently express various antigens and elicit protective immune responses (cellular, humoral and mucosal).
-We believe that the delivery of selected vaccinia virus antigens via this live bacterial vector system will provide an effective and safe method for prevention of smallpox in humans.
+BCV utilizes gram-positive commensal bacteria, such as Streptococcus gordonii, ("S. Gordonii") to express heterologous antigens of interest, either in secreted form or attached to its external surface.
+Phase I human clinical trials indicate that this S. Gordonii strain is safe and well-tolerated in humans.
+In several different animal model systems, S. Gordonii has been shown to efficiently express various antigens and elicit protective immune responses (cellular, humoral and mucosal).
+However, these trials are not a predictor of future success.

-Surface Protein Expression (SPEX/PLEX) System: Our scientists have harnessed the protein expression pathways of gram-positive bacteria and turned them into protein production factories.
+Surface Protein Expression ("SPEX/PLEX") System: Our scientists have harnessed the protein expression pathways of gram-positive bacteria and turned them into protein production factories.
 Using our proprietary SPEX or PLEX systems, we can produce foreign proteins at high levels in the laboratory for use in subunit vaccine formulations or other therapeutic applications.
-Furthermore, we can envision engineering these bacteria to colonize the mucosal surfaces of soldiers and/or civilians and secrete therapeutic molecules - e.g. anti-toxins that protect against aerosolized botulism toxin.
+Furthermore, we can envision engineering these bacteria to colonize the mucosal surfaces of soldiers and/or civilians and secrete therapeutic molecules -- e.g. anti-toxins that protect against aerosolized botulism toxin.

-Antibiotics: To combat the problems associated with emerging antibiotic resistance, our scientists are developing drugs designed to address a new target - - the bacterial adhesion organelles.
+Antibiotics: To combat the problems associated with emerging antibiotic resistance, our scientists are developing drugs designed to address a new target - -- the bacterial adhesion organelles.
 Specifically, by using novel enzymes required for the transport and/or assembly of the proteins and structures that bacteria require for adhesion or colonization, we are developing new classes of broad spectrum antibiotics.
-This may prove invaluable in providing prompt treatment to individuals encountering an unknown bacterial pathogen in the air or food supply.
+This may prove useful in providing prompt treatment to individuals encountering an unknown bacterial pathogen in the air or food supply.

-Market for Biological Defense Programs
+Market for Biological Defense Programs.